cbedio/OpenScout/Software/simulation/openscout_ws/readme.md

 ## Once in the simulation

-Try driving over the slope with one wheel.
+Try driving over the slope with one side.
 This showcases the joint in the middle of the robot.

-Feel free to make edits to the evironment or robot to test whatever you like.
+Feel free to make edits to the SDF to test whatever you like.

-Its possible to make a python file to control the openscout, using ROS2 topics.
+Its possible to make a python file to control the openscout using ROS2 topics.